Spina bifida can have severe or fatal consequences for babies, but a little preventive action can go a long way.

 The gravest outcome of spina bifida is death of the baby, but more mild forms of the disease may present symptoms like bowel and bladder problems, lower-leg paralysis, and increased fluid and pressure in the head.
 Spina bifida also can negatively impact intelligence level.

-Taking a daily folic acid supplement is an important action women can take to help prevent neural tube defects, Sublett said.
-She recommends women in the first three months of pregnancy and women wanting to become pregnant take folic acid, which is contained in most prenatal vitamins.
+Taking a daily folic acid supplement is an important action women can take to help prevent neural tube defects, Dr. Faustich said.
+He recommends women in the first three months of pregnancy and women wanting to become pregnant take folic acid, which is contained in most prenatal vitamins.

 The recommended dose of folic acid for women is 0.4 milligrams (400 micrograms) daily.
 Women who have had a previous child affected by a neural tube defect or are taking anti-seizure medications should take 4 milligrams of folic acid daily, which is ten times the amount normally recommended.